dkdr/k8s12/k8s/argo/ARGOCD.md

 http://localhost:8080/
 ```

 Use username `admin` with password acquired earlier from Secret.
+Next steps will be described as part of training ;)